sagemath/trac_to_gh/Issue 3133.md

 # Issue 3133: allow parametric_plot and parametric_plot3d to take a vector as input

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3133

 Original creator: was